Craig Roberts

 In addition to these projects Leigh is actively involved in the reconstruction of classic film scores - resurrecting lost film-music greats for concert performance.
 His credits in this field include Omen III: The Final Conflict, Damien: Omen II, Medicine Man, Hollowman (all Jerry Goldsmith), Raise the Titanic (John Barry),and Santa Claus the Movie (Henry Mancini).
 Leigh's music has been performed by ensembles such as The Halle Orchestra, The Golden State Pops Orchestra and The City of Prague Philharmonic.
 He has recently completed several arrangements for Silva Screen Records forthcoming Film Music 2008 CD, on which he also acted as an additional synth programmer, and is currently involved with Tadlow Music's reconstruction of Ernest Gold's Oscar-winning score 'Exodus'.

-Craig worked with Leigh on the 2006 film and live music project Brass Tracks, further information on which can be found in the projects section of this site.
+Craig worked with Leigh on the 2006 film and live music project Brass Tracks, further information on which can be found in the projects section of this site, and again performed a number of Leigh's works at the 2012 Welsh Open Entertainments Championships.
 Further information on Leigh and his ongoing work can be found at http://www.myspace.com/reelmusic

 Tim Rhys Evans